-From performing arts centers to cultural venues to museums, the arts and culture scene is rich and varied in Dallas, a city that lays claim to the nation's largest urban arts district.
-Grab tickets to a show, check out some of the museums that offer free admission and immerse yourself in the city's display of diverse exhibitions and galleries.
+From performing arts centers to cultural venues to museums, the arts and culture scene is rich and varied in Dallas-Fort Worth.
+Grab tickets to a show, check out some of the museums that offer free admission and immerse yourself in the metroplex's display of diverse exhibitions and galleries.

 Nasher Sculpture Center